Speelka Agent

 Configuration can be provided using YAML, JSON, or environment variables.

-Note: The ./examples directory is deprecated and will be removed in a future version.
-Please use the examples in the ./site/examples directory instead.
+Note: The ./examples directory is deprecated.
+Use examples in ./site/examples instead.

 agent: